microsoft/pxt/docs/extensions/asset-packs.md

 Turning on this option will cause the editor to only load the assets in the extension and ignore any code.

-If a project already has the import option, `pxt.json` will have contain the setting `"assetPack": true` and the settings in the commit operation window will show the **Import as asset pack** option as set.
+If a project already has the import option, `pxt.json` will contain the setting `"assetPack": true` and the settings in the commit operation window will show the **Import as asset pack** option as set.

 ![Import assets set](/static/extensions/asset-pack-set.png)